 In accordance with the Viper LTIP, the exercise price of unit options granted may not be less than the market value of the common units at the date of grant.
 The units issued under the Viper LTIP will consist of new common units of the Partnership.
-On June 17, 2014, the Board of Directors of the General Partner granted 2,500,000 unit options to our executive officers of the General Partner.
-The unit options vest approximately 33% ratably on each of the next three anniversaries of the date of grant.
+On June 17, 2014, the Board of Directors of the General Partner granted 2,500,000 unit options to the executive officers of the General Partner.
+The unit options vest approximately 33% ratably on each of the first three anniversaries of the date of grant or earlier upon a change of control (as defined in the Viper LTIP).
+Vested unit options will be automatically exercised upon the earlier of a change of control or the third anniversary of the grant date unless extended in accordance with the terms of the Viper LTIP (the "Exercise Date").
 In the event the fair market value per unit as of the exercise date is less than the exercise price per option unit then the vested options will automatically terminate and become null and void as of the exercise date.